 The Court concluded the CCCS in CEIFA were "facially adequate as a reasonable legislative definition of a constitutional thorough and efficient education," id. at 168, but held CEIFA's funding provision, which was derived from a hypothetical model school district, was unconstitutional as applied to the special needs districts.
 Id. at 177.
 Specifically, the Court determined CEIFA did not link the content standards to the actual level of funding required to implement these standards.
 Id. at 169.
 Moreover, the model district did not account for the characteristics of the special needs districts nor did the funding provision prescribe the amount necessary for the special needs districts to conform to the model district.
 Id. at 172.
 Additionally, the base per-pupil amounts for supplemental programs were not based on actual studies of the educational needs of the students or the costs necessary to implement these programs in the special needs districts.
 Id. at 185.
 Finally, CEIFA failed to address the need for adequate facilities in these districts.
 Id. at 186.
-Concluding CEIFA could not provide students in poor urban districts with a thorough and efficient education, and left with no viable alternative, the Court was forced to devise a remedy to redress the continued deprivation of this constitutional right.
-Id. at 188.
+Concluding CEIFA could not provide students in

-The Court noted the limits of its ability to fully address the educational needs of the school children and advised "[t]he judicial remedy is necessarily incomplete; at best it mathematics, (5) science, (6) social studies, and (7) world languages.
+The CCCS provided achievement objectives for all students in seven subject areas: (1) visual and performing arts, (2) comprehensive health and physical education, (3) language-arts literacy, (4) mathematics, (5) science, (6) social studies, and (7) world languages.
 Abbott IV, supra, 149 N.J. at 161.
 In addition, the seven subject areas are permeated with "cross-content workplace readiness standards," which are designed to incorporate career-planning skills, technology skills, critical-thinking skills, decision-making and problem-solving skills, self-management, and safety principles."
 Id. at 161-2.
 At the time, the standards also envisioned incorporating performance indicators from statewide assessment exams based on the standards for grades three, four, eight and eleven.
 Id. at 162.